-The IRS provides detailed instructions and helpful worksheets so you can fill out your W-4 accurately for your personal financial situation, and that's a good thing indeed in 2020.
-The IRS has redesigned Form W-4 and it's quite different from the forms you might have filled out in years past.
+The IRS provides detailed instructions and helpful worksheets so you can fill out your W-4 accurately for your personal financial situation, and that's a good thing indeed in 2022.
+The IRS redesigned Form W-4 in 2020, and it's quite different from the forms you might have filled out before the change.

 Why a Revised Form W-4?

 You used to have to calculate your "allowances" on the old Form W-4.
 These allowances were hinged to the personal exemptions you could claim on your tax return through the 2017 tax year, before the Tax Cuts and Jobs Act went into effect and eliminated them from the tax code.
-You no longer have to figure out your allowances to determine how much should be withheld from your pay, and the 2020 Form W-4 reflects that and makes the whole process easier.
+You no longer have to figure out your allowances to determine how much should be withheld from your pay.
+The 2022 Form W-4 reflects that and makes the whole process easier.

 The IRS has indicated that the revisions increase the form's "simplicity and accuracy."